noooooobieee/mayo-client/CONTRIBUTING.md

 ---

-Thank you for helping make Project Mesa Client better!
+Thank you for helping make Project Mayo Client better!